Building character. Fostering excellence.

-Italian-born violinist, Laura Cividino, performs regularly with the Houston New Arts Movement, Bach Society Houston, Austin Baroque Orchestra, and the Symphony of South-East Texas.
+Italian-born violinist Laura Cividino performs regularly with the Houston New Arts Movement, Bach Society Houston, Austin Baroque Orchestra, and the Symphony of South-East Texas.
 She is also a founder of the Carya String Quartet, which focuses its activity on educational programs and performances in the outskirts of the city of Houston.
 Previously, she founded the Calliope String Quartet, performing two concert tours that included visits to Italy, Austria, and Slovenia in the summers of 2015 and 2017.
-For many years, Ms. Cividino has also been a member of a piano trio with her father Ugo Cividino and her brother Luca.
-This ensemble has concertized extensively throughout Europe, including at Fonseca University (2006) in Salamanca Spain, at the Gulbenkian foundation in Lisbon, Portugal (2000), in the Concordia Theatre of Pordenone, Italy and in the G. da Udine Theatre in Udine, Italy (2004).
-In Italy, as a member of string orchestra Piccola Accademia conducted by Professor Alberto Vianello, Ms. Cividino participated in two CD recordings: “Concerti per viola d’amore” and “J.S.Bach 2000”.
+For many years Ms. Cividino has also been a member of a piano trio with her father Ugo Cividino and her brother Luca.
+This ensemble has concertized extensively throughout Europe, including at Fonseca University (2006) in Salamanca Spain, at the Gulbenkian Foundation (2000) in Lisbon, Portugal, in the Concordia Theatre of Pordenone, Italy, and in the G. da Udine Theatre in Udine, Italy (2004).
+In Italy, as a member of string orchestra Piccola Accademia conducted by Professor Alberto Vianello, Ms. Cividino participated in two CD recordings: “Concerti per viola d’amore” and “J.S.Bach 2000.”
 She has also recorded for the Austrian ORF and for the American KUHA.
 Ms. Cividino has been a featured soloist with the Houston Sinfonietta (Sibelius Concerto), and the Clear Lake Symphony (W.A.
 Mozart’s Sinfonia Concertante for Violin and Viola).
-A dedicated teacher as well as a performer, Ms. Cividino has been member of the faculty of the international music festival “Musicagiovani” in Majano, Italy, since 2005.
+A dedicated teacher as well as a performer, Ms. Cividino has been a member of the faculty of the international music festival “Musicagiovani” in Majano, Italy, since 2005.
 In May 2012, she performed concerts and gave Masterclasses in Medellin, Colombia.

 Throughout her education and career, Ms. Cividino has had many opportunities to travel and tour.
 In June 2003, she won an Italian scholarship to participate in the Texas Music Festival in Houston, Texas.
 In the same year she became part of the interregional orchestra SFK, later touring China as principal violin of this orchestra (2008).
 In the 2009-2010 season, Ms. Cividino joined the Orchestra Academy Ossiach (youth orchestra founded by members of the Wiener Philharmoniker), and in 2012 she toured Chile with YOA-Youth Orchestra of the Americas.